mcpengelly/instagram-saved-to-google-photos-album/README.md

 - check images directory

 todo:
-- integrate with google photos api
+- integrate with google photos api using oauth2
 - select a particular collection of saved photos (no available api)
 - more flexible way to get many more photos
+- more flexible way of getting un and pw